 The Bottom Line: The Advantages of Outsourcing

-Outsourcing can also help businesses improve flexibility, reduce risk, and increase productivity and time-to-market.
+As seen above with the 10 benefits of outsourcing, outsourcing can also help businesses improve flexibility, reduce risk, and increase productivity and time-to-market.
 When considering outsourcing, companies should take a holistic view of the potential benefits and carefully evaluate the advantages and disadvantages of outsourcing specific functions to external service providers.

 3 Key Takeaways